Deploy, manage, and report on Microsoft Defender Antivirus

 |PowerShell||Deploy with Group Policy, Microsoft Endpoint Configuration Manager, or manually on individual endpoints.||Use the [Set-MpPreference] and [Update-MpSignature] cmdlets available in the Defender module.||Use the appropriate [Get- cmdlets available in the Defender module]|

 |Windows Management Instrumentation||Deploy with Group Policy, Microsoft Endpoint Configuration Manager, or manually on individual endpoints.||Use the [Set method of the MSFT_MpPreference class] and the [Update method of the MSFT_MpSignature class]||Use the [MSFT_MpComputerStatus] class and the get method of associated classes in the [Windows Defender WMIv2 Provider]|

-In Windows 10, Microsoft Defender Antivirus is a component available without installation or deployment of an additional client or service.
+In Windows 10 and Windows 11, Microsoft Defender Antivirus is a component available without installation or deployment of an additional client or service.
 It will automatically be enabled when third-party antivirus products are either uninstalled or out of date (except on Windows Server 2016).
 Traditional deployment therefore is not required.
 Deployment here refers to ensuring the Microsoft Defender Antivirus component is available and enabled on endpoints or servers.
 (Return to table)

 Configuration of features and protection, including configuring product and protection updates, are further described in the Configure Microsoft Defender Antivirus features section in this library.
 (Return to table)

 |Deploy and enable Microsoft Defender Antivirus protection||While the client is installed as a core part of Windows 10 or Windows 11, and traditional deployment does not apply, you will still need to enable the client on your endpoints with Microsoft Endpoint Configuration Manager, Microsoft Intune, or Group Policy Objects.|